An unconditional experimental test of Nonclassicality: Abstract

 \section{Abstract}

-We theoretically introduce and experimentally demonstrate the realization of a nonclassicality test that allows for arbitrarily low detection efficiency without invoking any extra assumptions as independence of the devices.
-Our test and its implementation is set in a prepare-and-measure scenario with an upper limit on the communication capacity of the channel through which the systems are communicated.
+We theoretically introduce and experimentally demonstrate the realization of a nonclassicality test that allows for arbitrarily low detection efficiency without invoking an extra assumptions of independence of the devices.
+Our test and its implementation is set in a prepare-and-measure scenario with an upper limit on the classical communication capacity of the channel through which the systems are communicated.
 The essence for our novel test is the use of two preparation and two measurement devices, which are randomly paired in each round.
-Our work opens up the possibility of experimental realizations of device independent protocols with current off-the-shelf technology.
+Our work opens the possibility of experimental realizations of nonclassicality tests with off-the-shelf technology.